Lisbon vs Johannesburg: Choosing the Right Data Centre for Your Market

 Central Africa (DR Congo, Rep. of Congo, São Tomé)

-Central African countries are closer to Johannesburg by latency (60-62ms vs 122-126ms from Lisbon), but the gap is narrower than for Southern Africa.
-If your audience spans both Central and West Africa, Lisbon may still be a reasonable single-location choice since it serves West Africa at sub-65ms while Central Africa gets 120-130ms — whereas Johannesburg serves Central Africa at 60ms but West Africa at 135-180ms.
+Central African countries are closer to Johannesburg: DR Congo (Kinshasa) at 30ms vs 124ms from Lisbon, and São Tomé at 60ms vs 152ms.
+Rep. of Congo (Brazzaville) had only Lisbon-side validated targets in our 2026-04-24 scan (157ms), so we cannot confirm a Johannesburg figure for that destination.
+If your audience spans Central and West Africa, Lisbon may still be the right single-location choice since it serves West Africa well while Central Africa gets 120–160ms.
+Johannesburg serves Central Africa at 30–60ms but West Africa at 180–240ms.

 Multi-Region Deployments